Yogesh-B/overthewire/Bandit.md

 	- `gunzip file_name.gz` //note the extension is a must
 	- `bzip2 -d file_name`
 ## lvl13-14
- - there is a private key for for next level, use that to login next level.
+ - there is a private key for for next level, use that(ssh `-i` flag) to login next level.
  - feel free to use `-v` flag to analyze why key is not working, if so.
- - you might need to add key to ssh-agent
+ - you might need to add key to ssh-agent// if not adding to agent, use `-o IdentitiesOnly=yes`
 ## lvl14-15
  - `nc localhost 30000`  //then enter the password located at /etc/bandit_pass/bandit14
 ## lvl15-16